NETWORK

 Please fill out the form and our team will get back to you with the details you need.
 This is a fantastic opportunity to connect with like-minded individuals and enhance your professional development within the Leeds Learning Alliance community.

-Independent Chair, Leeds Learning Alliance
+Director of Primary Development, Leeds Learning Alliance

-PATHWAYS & DESTINATIONS
+DIGITAL PATHWAYS & DESTINATIONS

 The group has developed several initiatives and programmes to help it achieve the aim of improving progression and the pathways available for underrepresented young people into digital-related careers.
 These include: